archie246/app-service-web-dotnet-get-started/README.md

 author: cephalin
 ---

-# ASP.NET sample for Azure App Service
+# Text added to test: ASP.NET sample for Azure App Service

 This is an ASP.NET MVC web app that you can deploy to Azure App Service using Git.